Lall-091/sql-docs/azure-sql/database/in-memory-oltp-overview.md

 SELECT * FROM sys.table_types WHERE is_memory_optimized = 1;
 SELECT * FROM sys.sql_modules WHERE uses_native_compilation = 1;
 ```

+### Restore a database with In-Memory OLTP objects

+If you created any [In-Memory OLTP](in-memory-oltp-overview.md#in-memory-oltp) objects in a database and want to [restore the database](recovery-using-backups.md), you must use the Business Critical or Premium service tiers for the restored database.
+This applies even if you deleted all In-Memory OLTP objects before the restore point-in-time.

+To make future automatic backups of the database restorable in other service tiers after all In-Memory OLTP objects are deleted, follow this procedure:

+1. Scale the database to the General Purpose, Standard, or Basic service tier.
+1. If required, scale the database back to the Business Critical or Premium service tier, or to the Hyperscale service tier.

 ## In-memory columnstore